 Where we have donated so far ....

-- £48,000 given to Cancer Campaign in Suffolk for a greatly needed wig service
+£48,000 given to Cancer Campaign in Suffolk for a greatly needed new wig service

-- £10,000 given to the charity Littlelifts who offer women with primary breast care a comfort box of 25 items to help and support them through their chemotherapy
+£40,000 given to the charity Littlelifts who offer women with primary breast care a comfort box of 25 items to help and support them through their chemotherapy to be distributed at James Paget Hospital and Ipswich Hospital

 What Next ?